IJuanTM/simpl/add-ons/auth/README.md

 9. Copy the contents of the `scss/views` folder to your project's `scss/views` folder
 10. Copy the imports from the `scss/main.scss` file to your project's `scss/main.scss` file
 11. Copy the contents of the `views/parts/header.phtml` file to your project's `views/parts/header.phtml` file
 12. Recommended is to use the example sql file to create a database with a user table and a user role table, as this is what the add-on uses by default.
-You can find the example sql file in the `sql` folder of this add-on.
-If you want to use your own database, you can change the database connection values in the `config/database.php` file.
+You can find the example sql file in the `Database` folder of this add-on.
+If you want to use your own database, you can change the database connection values in the `Config/database.php` file.